“What’s in it for me?” – Way more than I ever thought! My thoughts and experience at the 2018 IABC Heritage Region Conference

 Two special programs help IABC members achieve their potential as volunteer leaders at various levels—local, regional and international.

 Our Regional Leadership Institute in the fall provides an opportunity to share challenges, ideas and best practices with leaders from across the 17-state U.S. Heritage Region.
-This year's event takes place the afternoon of Sunday, November 5.
-If you are a chapter leader, a region leader or a member interested in volunteering in the future, please save the date.
+If you are a chapter leader, a region leader or a member interested in volunteering in the future, this program is for you.

 In addition, the International Leadership Institute in February offers networking and best-practice sharing from communication professionals leading IABC chapters and regions around the world.